rmholmes/rmholmes.github.io/_pages/talks.md

 ### 2021

+* The geography of numerical mixing in a suite of global ocean models (April 2021), *European Geophysical Union General Assembly (online)*, Talk.

 * Adiabatic and diabatic signatures of ocean temperature variability (February 2021), **Australian Meteorological and Oceanographic Society Annual Conference (online)**, Talk.